Jimmy’s Diner, Auburn, Maine. The more I look at these, the more I think it may be a Ward and Dickinson.

 In what I’m guessing was the 1960s, the diner was enlarged and remodeled again, with a mid-century modern coffee shop-style vestibule put up along the entire length of the original 1948 section of the diner.
 Orange tile, floor to ceiling glass, modernist lettering.

 Later on, the “Diner” was reintroduced into the name of the Clearview, probably coinciding with the cultural “re-discovery” of the diner in the 1990s.
 It changed names to the Tic-Tac diner in 2009, but that chapter in its life was short lived.
 By 2012, the diner had been stuccoed over, painted, and is now known as Babbo’s Italian Grill.
-A photo of the new, ruined diner can be seen on the Diners of Pennsylvania facebook page.
+A photo of the diner in its current state can be seen on the Diners of Pennsylvania facebook page.

 As the Tic Tac Diner